WoofThatByte/proxmox-setup/OpenMediaVault-setup/README.md

     # SMB mergerfs media share
     //OMV_IP/plexpool /mnt/pool/data cifs vers=3.0,gid=1000,uid=1000,iocharset=utf8,credentials=/etc/smbcreds 0 0
+  5. Go to mount point and type <code>touch test.txt</code> to check that you can write

   Where <b><i>OMV_IP</i></b> is the IP of OpenMediaVault where SMB server is running. <b><i>plexpool</i></b> is the shared folder. <b><i>/mnt/pool/data</i></b> is a directory created on VM/LXC where SMB folder will be pointed.
 And <b><i>credentials=/etc/smbcreds</i></b> is the file for the user credentials created above. </br>
   <code>gid=1000,uid=1000</code> is the user id. </br></br>